SourceCodeBot/crudodb/README.md

 wrapper.create(key, item);
 ```

-## database
+## Database

-manage all CRUD operations against store and optional api.
+* Manages all CRUD operations against store and optional API.

-store item in indexeddb and on success try to call the api#create.
+* Store item in indexeddb and on success try to call the api#create.

-if no api defined, the item only lives in the indexeddb.
+* if no API is defined, the item only lives in the IndexedDb.

-if api defined, the created item will send to api.
+* if an API is defined, the created item will be sent to the API.

-on successful creation, the local item will update without creation flag.
+* on successful creation, the local item will update without creation flag

-### flags
+### Flags

-there are 3 flags to mark an item in indexeddb for processing.
+There are 3 flags to mark an item in indexeddb for processing.

 + C
 + U
 + D

-## recommendations
+## Recommendations

-### angular
+### Angular

 ```typescript
 @Injectable({providedIn: 'root'})